Frequently asked questions

 Are We required to go on a tour to see the gardens?

 Yes.
 Due to the unique nature of the site we offer access by guided tour only.
-Our tunnels, rooms and courtyards can be confusing for new guests, and with a guide you'll get to know about the history and the builder as well!
+Our rooms, passageways and courtyards can be confusing for new guests, and with a guide you'll get to know about the history and the builder as well!

 when are your tour times?